Micoxavi/Micoxavi/README.md

 # 👋 Hi, I’m Xavi
 ## Mechatronics engineer completing an M.Sc. in Computer Vision & AI

-I thrive under pressure and firmly believe that attitude is the key to solving problems—anything can be learned with the right mindset.
 I’m passionate about tackling real-world challenges through code, specializing in Python, computer vision, and deep learning to build robust, well-documented systems that blend hardware and software.

 ### 💡 About Me